GoVanguard/Log4jShell_Scanner/README.md

 ads.example.com/method?myQarg=userResponse&&myOtherArg=anotherResponse

 # TLDR
-Note: If you obtain a payload from Huntress, then remove the $ from your payload.
-Your payload must point to a unique webpage from Huntress or you must generate your own custom payload.
-Logs are your vulnerable systems are kept for 30 minutes.
+Please ensure that you modify the domains.txt file in this repository and obtain a payload from the following link: [Huntress Payload Generator](https://log4shell.huntress.com/) or generate your own payload before using this script.
-Aditionally, please ensure that you modify the domains.txt file in this repository and obtain a payload from the following link: [Huntress Payload Generator](https://log4shell.huntress.com/) before using this script.
+If you generate a payload from Huntress, then keep the webpage open and keep in mind the results are cached for 30 minutes.
 ```shell
 sudo apt-get update
 sudo apt-get install python3 python3-pip